Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 ------

-### 5.5 Integrate the DPU for zcu102 and zcu104 AI-SDK release
+### 5.5 Integrate the DPU for Vitis AI Library release

-This chapter introduces how to configue the project for the zcu102 and zcu104 AI-SDK released package.
+This chapter introduces how to configue the project for [Vitis AI Library](https://github.com/Xilinx/Vitis-AI/Vitis-AI-Library) released package for ZCU102 and ZCU104.

 #### 5.5.1 Configue the zcu102 released project